UnfavorableEnhancer/Project-Luminext/README.md

 There are also some things which may require additional software to work with:
 - Krita 5.1.5+ - Used to access some graphical assets sources (with .kra extension)
-- Aseprite or LibreSprite - Used to access some graphical assets sources (with .ase extension, LibreSprite could throw some errors on file open, but it mostly loads completely fine).

 ## License
 Luminext is GNU AGPL V3.0 licensed project.
 You can read license in "COPYING.txt".